niallpcarroll/musical-hangman/README.md

 This website contains one main page:

 ### General Features
-**The keyboard**, is where the main user interaction takes place.
+**The keyboard**, positioned at the bottom of the screen (and to the right for larger screens), is where the main user interaction takes place.
 It is a simple keyboard supplying only the twenty-six letters of the alphabet since other characters are unnecessary for this game.
 It is styled initially to display light-green buttons with a linen border, while the letters themselves are linen:

 <details open>
 <summary>Screenshot of keyboard at the beginning of a game</summary>